microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

 By design, port 3389 is not allowed on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

-- Open the _Arc-Data-Client-NSG_ resource in Azure portal and click "Add" to add a new rule.
+- Open the _Arc-Win-Demo-NSG_ resource in Azure portal and click "Add" to add a new rule.

   ![Screenshot showing Arc-App-Client NSG with blocked RDP](./05.png)